JanssenProject/jans/docs/developer/workspace-setup/workspace-test-configuration.md

     config.jans-auth.issuer=https://test.local.jans.io:8443
     config.jans-auth.contextPath=https://test.local.jans.io:8443/jans-auth
     ```

-    > TODO: values of these properties should not be just server name in a dev setup, it should contain port number as well.
-Also for property config.jans-auth.contextPath, it should have /jans-auth after server and port as context

   - If you are using MySql as Janssen server backend, then comment out the properties for LDAP

 - Edit `config-oxauth-test.properties`